Ficool

 Suddenly, they both think simultaneously.
 'Wait, is that a Sun Fairy/Charged Genesis Angel?'

-They studied each other in silence, uncovering their true identity.
-The stare-off between them intensified until the receptionist broke the silence.
+They studied each other in silence.
+The stare-off intensified until the receptionist broke the silence.
 "Are you, by any chance, a Genesis Angel—and perhaps a charged one?"

 "Ye-yes?" he stammers.

 Her eyes light up as sparks come out of her hair.
 "A charged Genesis Angel?!
 The rarest race and a charged one?!
 Can I touch your wings?" she asks eagerly, shaking his hand with excitement and drawing the attention of onlookers.
-Kailus's face flushes even deeper at whatever this situation has become.
+Kailus's face flushes deep at the unexpected welcoming.

 Noticing his blush, she ceases her excitement, brushing it off with a cough.